harleydutton/tabula-rasa/sections/conflict/actions/subtypes/Defensive Actions.md

 ---

 Some defensive actions require a character to get out of the way to avoid an attack.
 In these cases character will need to spend a movement action in addition to a reaction to make a defensive action.

+---

+I think this section is the more generic version of a dodge action.
+Defensive actions should require [[Reaction]] and possibly also a [[Supporting Action]]